-Key Findings
+Key Takeaways

-- States, territories, and tribes are making the most of limited resources, but their suicide prevention infrastructure needs vast improvement. - No single sector (e.g., healthcare, education) can prevent suicide or explain changes or variations in suicide rates. - Progress towards a comprehensive and coordinated multi-sectoral approach to prevention is needed.
+While states, territories, and tribes are making the most of limited resources, the groundwork for suicide prevention needs vast improvement.

+No single sector (e.g., healthcare, education) can prevent suicide or explain changes or variations in suicide rates.

+Progress towards a comprehensive and coordinated multi-sectoral approach to prevention is needed.